Small Business Resources

 The citywide minimum wage rate is required to increase annually according to the calculation of the Consumer Price Index.
 Ordinance requires the Denver Department of Finance to perform this calculation, while our office enforces the calculated rate and educated employers year-round.

-The minimum wage in 2023 is $17.29 per hour and will increase to $18.29 per hour in 2024.
-Food and beverage industry employers can claim up to $3.02 in tip credits, making the 2023 tipped wage $14.27 per hour.
-Tipped wage for workers in the food and beverage industry will be $15.27 in 2024.
-Read more about Finance’s calculation here.
+The minimum wage is $18.29 per hour in 2024.
+Food and beverage industry employers can claim up to $3.02 in tip credits, making the 2024 tipped wage $15.27 per hour.

 Mandatory Wage Posters

 Denver Wage Ordinances require employers to display the required civil wage theft and prevailing wage posters in English and Spanish at the workplace.
+Employers must share the bilingual wage notice in any manner that will provide workers with ready access to it.
+This could include, for example: posting the notice in a physically-convenient location; providing it directly to each worker; or sharing it electronically.

 Other Helpful Minimum Wage Tools